firebase/geofire-objc/README.md

 framework](https://www.firebase.com/docs/ios-quickstart.html?utm_source=geofire-objc)
 and the CoreLocation framework to your project.

-You can download the latest version of the [GeoFire.framework from GitHub](dist/GeoFire.framework.zip) or include the GeoFire Xcode project in your project.
+You can download the latest version of the [GeoFire.framework from the releases page](https://github.com/firebase/geofire-objc/releases) or include the GeoFire Xcode project from this repo in your project.

 ## Getting Started with Firebase